dafny-lang/dafny/Source/DafnyStandardLibraries/src/DafnyStdLibs/TargetSpecific/README.md

 For other backends, the `FileIO` module is simply not defined, so attempting to compile code that uses it to them will result in resolution errors.

+# Concurrent

+Dafny has no notion of concurrency, but we supply some tools to support using generated code in an concurrent environment.
+They should be used with caution, as the verifier is unable to ensure proper usage.